eXascaleInfolab/vadetis/vadetis/README.md

 ## Development Setup

-With this setup Vadetis uses a SQLite Database and prints e-mails on the console.
+With this setup, Vadetis uses an SQLite Database and prints e-mails on the console.

-To work with timeserie with spatial data you will need to add your mapbox credentials to *vadetis/settings/.env*.
+To work with time series with spatial data you will need to add your Mapbox credentials to *vadetis/settings/.env*.

 ### Setup